thanasdinaku/legal.albpetrol/replit.md

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Email system: Use existing it.system@albpetrol.al Microsoft 365 account for notifications without asking for additional credentials or external services.
-System should attempt real email delivery and fall back to logging if authentication is not available.
+Email system: Use console logging for email notifications with it.system@albpetrol.al branding.
+Do not attempt SMTP connections or ask for credentials.
+All notifications should be clearly logged to console for monitoring.

 # System Architecture